ucsb-cs16/f19/_lab/lab00.md

 2. If you don't already have your **@umail.ucsb.edu** email address associated with your github.com account.
 It's important that it's your @umail.ucsb.edu and not your @ucsb.edu—the sign up tool won't work otherwise.
 Go to "settings", add that email, and confirm that email address.

-3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS16-M19-Nichols), and click the "join course button".
+3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS16-F19), and click the "join course button".
 That will automatically send you an invitation to join the course organization on github. **If this step doesn't work for you, ask your TA to add you to the organization manually.**

-4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs16-m19>).
+4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs16-mirza>).
 Click on the invitation link and accept it.
-You can also go straight to <https://github.com/ucsb-cs16-m19> and see the invitation there (if you're logged in).
+You can also go straight to <https://github.com/ucsb-cs16-mirza> and see the invitation there (if you're logged in).
 Accept the invitation that appears in your browser (from step 3) or log into your account on [https://github.com/](https://github.com/) to accept the invitation.

 ## Get setup with gradescope

 We will use gradescope to grade all your homeworks, exams and lab/programming assignments.
 You should have received an email notification with instructions about logging into gradescope. **If you weren't invited to gradescope for some reason, give your TA your name, email and perm number, and they can manually add you to the class.**

-Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): CS 16 Summer 2019 (Nichols) and navigate to the lab00 assignment.
+Log into our class site on [https://www.gradescope.com/](https://www.gradescope.com/): {{site.title}}, {{site.quarter}} and navigate to the lab00 assignment.
 Keep this page open to submit your code at the end of the lab

 # Implement and submit a simple C++ program